Where to stay in Barcelona

 3. Head to the impressive area of El Raval

-Known as El Raval, from the Arabic word for “suburb”, the old-town area west of the Ramblas has always formed a world apart from the nobler Barri Gòtic.
-Until the fourteenth century, when a new circuit was added to Barcelona’s medieval walls, it was primarily agricultural, and responsible for growing the city’s food.
 Once enclosed, it became the site of hospitals, churches, monasteries and various noxious trades.
-Barcelona’s contemporary art museum, MACBA is a highlight in the area.
-There are also cutting-edge galleries, designer restaurants and fashionable bars which are all part of the scene, while the occasionally edgy “lower Raval” holds the neighbourhood’s two other outstanding buildings, namely Gaudí’s Güell Palace and the church of Sant Pau del Camp.
+Barcelona’s contemporary art museum, MACBA, is a highlight in the area, showcasing the city's main collection of modern art.
+There are also cutting-edge galleries, designer restaurants and fashionable bars, which are all part of the scene.
+At the same time, the occasionally edgy “lower Raval” holds the neighbourhood’s two other outstanding buildings, namely Gaudí’s Güell Palace and the church of Sant Pau del Camp.
 The area is also home to some of the cheapest accommodation in the whole of the city.

 Best for:Arty area